JuliaLang/julia/doc/src/manual/networking-and-streams.md

 "abcd"
 ```

-Note that depending on your terminal settings, your TTY(teletype terminal) may be line buffered and might thus require an additional enter before the data is sent to Julia.
+Note that depending on your terminal settings, your TTY ("teletype terminal") may be line buffered and might thus require an additional enter before `stdin` data is sent to Julia.
 When running Julia from the command line in a TTY, output is sent to the console by default, and standard input is read from the keyboard.

 To read every line from [`stdin`](@ref) you can use [`eachline`](@ref):